cap-js/docs/java/working-with-cql/query-execution.md

 ```

 ::: warning
 Runtime views are supported for simple [CDS projections](../../cds/cdl#as-projection-on).
-Constant values, expressions such as *case when* and [associations with filter](../../cds/cdl#publish-associations-with-filter) are currently ignored.
+Constant values, expressions such as *case when* and [association filters](../../cds/cdl#publish-associations-with-filter) are currently ignored.

 Complex views using aggregations or union/join/subqueries in `FROM` are not supported.
 :::